How To Count Cards in Blackjack

 What is Card Counting in Blackjack?

 Card counting is a blackjack skill that involves assigning values to different cards.
-In its most basic form, card counting treats higher cards as negatives while smaller ones are positive.
+In its most basic form, card counting treats higher cards as negatives, while smaller ones are positive.
 Adding these values together can help you determine the approximate probability of a high/low card being revealed.

 Think of it this way – to count cards means not to shoot in the dark but to have a slight indication of what’s left in the deck.
 If low cards are X and high cards are Y, the deck losing more X means that the remaining batch of cards overwhelming favors an outcome in which Y is revealed.
-It’s just maths, really.
+It’s just maths.

 Why Counting Cards is a Bad Idea

-In the US at least, no state or federal law explicitly forbids counting cards in blackjack.
+In the US, at least, no state or federal law explicitly forbids counting cards in blackjack.
 However, this doesn’t mean casinos aren’t allowed to ban the activity on their premises.
 Just like opera halls and expensive restaurants have the right to refuse entry to anyone they wish, casinos do too.

 By counting cards, you’re risking getting kicked out, banned, or blacklisted.
 Nowadays, all land-based casinos in a state work together and share ban lists.
 In addition, it’s easy to get caught.
-There are high-definition cameras everywhere, and security teams often include body language experts that will alert the staff on the floor of your wrongdoings.
+There are high-definition cameras everywhere, and security teams often include body language experts who will alert the staff on the floor of your wrongdoings.
 It’s risky business, simply put.

 Should I Count Cards in Blackjack

 Because online casinos exist, there’s no reason why you shouldn’t count cards.
 Mathematicians have proven that the technique works.
 And besides, there’s no way to get caught playing online.
 Even better, there are free blackjack games at various online casinos.
-This way, you can practice various card counting strategies without spending a dime.
+This way, you can practice various card-counting strategies without spending a dime.

 Things have changed a lot in the last 20ish years, but casinos have gotten better at spotting counters, too.
 It’s a question of whether you’re willing to put the work in.